 The bad actor clause keeps out online gambling companies that took US bets post-2006.
 The amendment takes dead aim at Amaya, which owns bad actor PokerStars.
 It is unclear if Cuomo’s office pushed for the amendment or someone else took advantage of the political climate and added it in.

 Either way, the amendment is in now.
-This means it could splinter support for the bill much like the bad actor divided California gambling legislation in the past.
+This means it could splinter support for the bill much like the bad actor divided California online gambling legislation in the past.

 Massachusetts looking forward when it comes to online gambling